haimon0/Bookcollector/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This app allow you keep track of books you are reading/read.
+This app allow you keep track of books you are reading/have read.

 It key features are:
 * Tracking book's name, page count, start and end date